 Specific and general cover letters both have their positives and negatives.
-A tailored application letter will allow you to interact with the hiring manager on a more personal level, letting them know you have researched the school district, understand their needs, and are able to help them meet their goals.
+A tailored application letter will allow you to interact with the hiring manager personally, letting them know you have researched the school district, understand their needs, and help them meet their goals.

 Discuss specific future endeavors and suggest ways in which you may be of assistance.
-The reader will feel as though you have developed the letter exclusively for their district, instead of receiving one out of a hundred letters.
+The reader will feel that you have developed the letter exclusively for their district instead of receiving one out of a hundred letters.

 H: Humble, Honest Words

 When writing your cover letter, make sure not to use elaborate or unnecessary language.
 Keep this in mind, particularly when writing your introductory paragraph for your resume.
 For some people, it’s easy to get carried away with writing about yourself.
 Don’t make yourself seem pompous.

 Keep your wording honest, easy to read, and humble.
 This doesn’t mean dumbing down your accomplishments or the importance of past positions you held, but instead keeping your writing respectable and appealing to a potential employer.